-- i. any form of cash wherever deposited or retained; - ii. shares, stocks, debentures, bonds or other securities; - any form of trade, business or commercial licence permits; and - iv. any other movable property, including all types of motor vehicles, jewellery, club memberships, household furniture and sports equipment.
+- i. any form of cash wherever deposited or retained; - ii. shares, stocks, debentures, bonds or other securities; - iii. any form of trade, business or commercial license permits; and - iv. any other movable property, including all types of motor vehicles, jewellery, club memberships, household furniture and sports equipment.

-C. Information Security
+B: Information Security

-You must comply with the PETRONAS Information Security Policy in effect from time to time, which may be obtained from the Chief Digital Officer.
+You must comply with the PETRONAS Information Security Policy in effect from time-to-time.

-D. Workplace Culture And Environment
+C : Workplace Culture and Environment